Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

 \subsection{Non-metricity: Weyl vs Palatini}

-There is a long held view since Einstein \cite{Weyl1}, that non-metricity makes a theory unphysical\footnote{This was the original critique of Einstein to Weyl's failed theory of gravity ``plus'' electromagnetism.}.
-Firstly, since $\tilde\nabla_\mu g_{\alpha\beta}\not=0$, under the parallel transport of a (Weyl-covariant-constant) vector, this vector changes not only direction (as in the Riemannian geometry) but also its norm.
-Hence, this value of the norm is path dependent (in the symmetric phase).
-The details of this argument are presented in the Appendix for both the Weyl and Palatini cases under the assumption of a massless Weyl gauge boson of scale invariance.
-The ultimate consequence of this effect is the distance between the spectral lines of two identical atoms of different path history will differ, in contrast to experiment (second clock effect) \cite{Weyl1}.
+There has been a long held view since Einstein's critique \cite{Weyl1} that non-metricity (i.e. $\tilde\nabla_\mu g_{\alpha\beta}\!\not=\!0$) makes a theory unphysical\footnote{This was the original critique of Einstein to Weyl's failed theory of gravity ``plus'' electromagnetism.}.
+Firstly, since $\tilde\nabla_\mu g_{\alpha\beta}\not=0$ \footnote{For a discussion of metric versus non-metric theories see \cite{nonm}.} it is usually stated that under the parallel transport of a vector, such vector changes not only the direction as in the Riemannian geometry, but also its norm.
+Hence, the norm of a vector or the clock rate are usually path dependent (there are actually exceptions to this result, as reviewed in Appendix~B under the assumption of a massless $\omega_\mu$ and Weyl gauge symmetry present).
+In any case, the usual critique relates to the physical consequence of changing the norm of a vector or the clock rate; in an experiment one would conclude that the distance between the spectral lines of two identical atoms of different path history will then differ, in contrast to the experience (the so-called second clock effect) \cite{Weyl1}.
+In the light of our result that $\omega_\mu$ is actually {\it massive}, this claim must be reviewed.

+In our view the above critique (reviewed recently in \cite{Quiros}) is implicitly assuming a formalism which actually breaks the Weyl gauge symmetry of the action; this is seen when setting the momenta on the mass shell $p^2=m^2$ as done in \cite{Quiros}.
+This means that a mass term is actually present in the action but that means we are actually in a {\it broken phase}, or we already explained that in a broken phase the theory is {\it metric}, hence the formalism and critique cannot apply.